 ACSS Vulcan Reticle On Long Guns

-Users can cycle between two modes - ACSS Reticle Only or ACSS reticle + 250 MOA ring
+The multiple reticle system allows the user to cycle between two modes - ACSS center Chervon Reticle Only or ACSS Vulcan reticle + 250 MOA ring

-When using the ACSS Vulcan reticle as an primary optic on a long gun, the ACSS reticle will be useful without the 250 MOA ring.
+When using the ACSS Vulcan reticle as a primary optic on a long gun, the ACSS reticle will be useful without the 250 MOA ring.

 The chevron tip can be used for bullet drop compensation for various calibers.